-5) Beam Current: The electron beam will only escape the potential well of the tug and cause any charging if it has sufficient energy.
+The electron beam will only escape the potential well of the tug and cause any charging if it has sufficient energy.
 If it has enough energy to escape the well of the tug, but not to reach the debris, it will deflect and fly off into space and cause a net current on the tug but not the debris.
 Finally, if the beam is energetic enough it will reach the debris and cause a negative current.
-The yield for the electron beam is calculated assuming normal incidence and from the landing energy $LE = q_0(V_b - \phi_T + \phi_D)$ where V_b is the accelerating voltage of the beam, and φ_T and φ_D are the potentials of the tug and debris respectively.
-In reality, the debris may be rotating so the angle of incidence will change as the angle between the beam and the debris surface changes, which will reduce the effectiveness of the beam.
+The yield for the electron beam is calculated assuming normal incidence and from the landing energy $LE = q_0(V_b - \phi_T + \phi_D)$, where V_b is the accelerating voltage of the beam, and φ_T and φ_D are the potentials of the tug and debris, respectively.
+In reality, the debris may be rotating, and so the angle of incidence will change as the angle between the beam and the debris surface changes, which will reduce the effectiveness of the beam.

-A. Equilibrium Voltage
+F. Equilibrium Voltage

 For the spacecraft to be in equilibrium with its environment, it must assume the voltage that causes no net current.
+Voltage and potential are relative quantities, but here we use the voltage with respect to infinity so that we can compute the charges.
 This is done numerically by root solving Eq.
 (1) for different local times and different net beam current densities.
 The beam current density is computed as the actual beam current (which would be directed in a small spot) divided by the total surface area of the spacecraft.
 For the debris, this current must be reduced using the yield.
-The photoelectric current is only applied on 1/4 of the total surface area, since the cross sectional area of a sphere is 1/4 the total area.
+The photoelectric current is only applied on 1/4 of the total surface area, because the cross-sectional area of a sphere is 1/4 the total area.
 This normalization allows the spacecraft charging calculations to be done once and then interpolated to cover a wide variety of cases.
 These voltages are shown in Fig. 4.

-The top plot (Fig. 4a) shows the equilibrium voltage at $K_P = 2-$ computed using the empirical model.
+The top plot of Fig. 4a shows the equilibrium voltage at $K_P = 2-$ computed using the empirical model.
 The upper sheet represents the tug for which the beam is a positive net current, and the lower sheet represents the debris for which the beam is negative.
+The limits for the top two plots are -100 to 100 kV to allow for comparison.
 The most obvious trend is that it takes less beam current to charge negative than positive.
 Next, at low beam currents it is very hard to charge negative.

 This is because the photoelectron current very effectively resists any negative charging until it is overwhelmed by the beam.
 It is easiest for the tug to charge positive in the late night sector, and easiest for the debris to charge negative near local midnight.

-The middle plot (Fig. 4b) shows the tug and debris equilibrium voltages in the same format, but for $K_P = 8$.
-There is a lot more variation over local time during a storm - the tug can charge positive very easily near local noon and has a difficult time everywhere else.
+The middle plot of Fig. 4b shows the tug and debris equilibrium voltages in the same format, but for $K_P = 8$.
+There is a lot more variation over local time during a storm-the tug can charge positive very easily near local noon and has a difficult time everywhere else.
 The debris has a much more complex trend across local time, but it experiences both more and less charging than the calm case at different local times.